-I run a tribe of top travel bloggers from around the world called the Travel is Life Tribe and for many of them, Pinterest is their biggest source of traffic.
+I run a community of top travel bloggers from around the world called the Travel is Life Creators and for many of them, Pinterest is their biggest source of traffic.
 Like any platform though, Pinterest takes a combination of time, energy, strategy, and the right set of tools.
-This post today will outline some of the ways that travel bloggers in our tribe are using Pinterest to drive traffic to their websites, as well as the tools, resources, and groups that they're a part of to help in that process.
+This post today will outline some of the ways that travel bloggers in our community are using Pinterest to drive traffic to their websites, as well as the tools, resources, and groups that they're a part of to help in that process.

 Tailwind App For Scheduling Pins

 The number one tool that everyone in our community uses is Tailwind App – software that lets you schedule pins to your personal and group boards.
 In a nutshell, the software allows you to add as many Pins as you'd like into your queue, and then it pins them for you throughout the day at the frequency you set.
 They've also got a feature called Tailwind Tribes which is a form of reciprocal pinning where you repin other member's pins in the tribe and they repin yours in return.
 Over at TravelisLife.org, we run a private Tailwind tribe exclusively for travel bloggers called the Best Travel Tailwind Tribe which has one of the highest ratio of rePins of any travel tribe out there because of our unique set of rules and member vetting process.
 Personally, I don't know how I'd manage Pinterest without Tailwind because I'm terrible with sticking to a schedule.
 So with Tailwind, I can queue up a ton of Pins and then set it and forget it.

 Facebook RePin Groups for Travel Bloggers